MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 ## Client-side export

 Client-side export gives you control over saving query results either to the local file system or pushing them to a preferred storage location.
-This flexibility is facilitated through the use of [Kusto client libraries](../../api/client-libraries.md).
+This flexibility is facilitated by using [Kusto client libraries](../../api/client-libraries.md).
 You can [create an app to run queries](../../api/get-started/app-basic-query.md), read the desired data, and implement an export process tailored to your requirements.

 ::: moniker range="azure-data-explorer"
 Alternatively, you can use a client tool like the Azure Data Explorer web UI to export data from your Kusto cluster.
 For more information, see [Share queries](/azure/data-explorer/web-share-queries).